zhullyb/monyhar/monyhar/url/README.md

 This code was originally a separate library that was designed to be embedded into both Chrome (which uses STL) and WebKit (which didn't use any STL at the time).
-As a result, the parsing, canonicalization, and utility code could not use STL, or any other common code in Chromium like base.
+As a result, the parsing, canonicalization, and utility code could not use STL, or any other common code in Monyhar like base.

-When WebKit was forked into the Chromium repo and renamed Blink, this restriction has been relaxed somewhat.
+When WebKit was forked into the Monyhar repo and renamed Blink, this restriction has been relaxed somewhat.
 Blink still provides its own URL object using its own string type, so the insulation that the Utility layer provides is still useful.
 But some STL strings and calls to base functions have gradually